Hanoi Travel Guide

 Hanoi can be divided into five main districts.
 Find all you need to know about each district in our Hanoi city guide.

-Hanoi’s most important cultural and historical monuments are located in the Ba Dinh District, immediately west of the Old Quarter, where the Ly kings established their Imperial City in the eleventh century.
+Hanoi’s most important cultural and historical monuments are located in the Ba Dinh District Dropdown content, immediately west of the Old Quarter, where the Ly kings established their Imperial City in the eleventh century.
 The venerable Temple of Literature and the picturesque One Pillar Pagoda both date from this time, but nothing else remains of the Ly kings’ vermilion palaces, whose last vestiges were cleared in the late nineteenth century to accommodate an expanding French administration.
 Most impressive of the district’s colonial buildings is the dignified residence of the governor-general of Indochina, now known as the Presidential Palace; part of its former gardens now house two great centres of pilgrimage – Ho Chi Minh’s Mausoleum and Museum.